d2l-ai/d2l-en/chapter_appendix_math/appendix_linear_algebra.md

 This is a nice result since nothing in the computation references two-dimensions.
 Indeed, we can use this in three or three million dimensions without issue.

-As a simple example, let's see how to compute the angle between a pair of vectors:
+As a simple example, let us see how to compute the angle between a pair of vectors:

 ```{.python .input}
 import numpy as np